josephj1o4e1/kafka-project-coinbase/README.md

 	- `terraform apply -var-file="secret.tfvars"` (takes a couple of minutes)

 8. Run queries in ksqlDB editor
-	- In your current cluster, go to ksqlDB Editor tab -> run the three queries in your project `ksqldb/transform_changes.sql`, one at a time.
+	- Go to Confluent Cloud Console.
+In your current cluster, go to ksqlDB Editor tab -> run the three queries in `ksqldb/transform_changes.sql`, one at a time.
 	- After that, you should already have three ksql streams created: `coinbase_avro`, `coinbase_avro_explode` and `coinbase_avro_flat`.
 You should also have two corresponding topics created, each with a name suffixed by `COINBASE_AVRO_EXPLODE` and `COINBASE_AVRO_FLAT`, respectively.

 9. Run terraform (with BigQueryConnector)